 To place these results in perspective, we begin in the next section with a review of the relevant literature.
 This is followed in Section 3 with a brief discussion of data sources.
-The statistical methodology and test results for the global analyses of spatial clustering is developed in Section 4, while the local analyses of clustering is discussed in Section 5.
-In Section 6 we introduce a new approach (multiscale core-cluster approach) for identifying explicit R&D clusters.
-In Section 7 we provide a detailed discussion of the internal spatial structure of the four major R&D agglomerations identified by our analysis.
-In Section 8 we consider whether the patterns of clustering we describe have any economic significance.
+The statistical methodology and test results for the global analyses of spatial clustering are developed in Section 4, while the local analyses of clustering are discussed in Section 5.
+In Section 6 we introduce a new approach (multiscale core-cluster approach) for indentifying explicit R&D clusters.
+In Section 7, we provide a detailed discussion of the internal spatial structure of the four major R&D agglomerations identified by our analysis.
+In Section 8, we show that citations of patents generated within a cluster come disproportionately from within the same cluster as previous patents.
 We conclude in Section 9.